 \subsection{Cookie Sizes \& Browser Storage}

 Each attribute requires storing additional cookie data.
 The \texttt{BrowserOnly} attribute adds one byte of memory to each cookie.
 The \texttt{Monitored} attribute is larger, requiring 49 additional bytes.
 This is due to the \texttt{Monitored} message and \texttt{changelog} being a string and vector, respectively.
-Both are 24-byte long classes (in a 64-bit architecture) plus there is an additional byte for the default empty character in memory. \texttt{Monitored} also relies on symmetric keys. \acroc uses Chromium's built-in AES implementation to create the keys.
-As such, each key is 256 bits long.
+Both are 24-byte long classes (in a 64-bit architecture) plus there is an additional byte for the default empty character in memory. \texttt{Monitored} also relies on symmetric keys.
+For this, \acroc uses Chromium's built-in AES implementation which uses 256-bit keys.

 The \texttt{Monitored} message and \texttt{changelog} entries also affect the size of \texttt{Monitored} cookies.
 Both fields depend on server-defined attributes, namely the cookie's name, value, domain, and path.
-Prior studies have found the average length of a cookie's name-value pair to be 37 characters \cite{Calvano_2020} and its domain to be 14 characters long \cite{Berry_2012}.
+Prior studies found the average length of a cookie's name-value pair to be 37 characters \cite{Calvano_2020} and its domain to be 14 characters long \cite{Berry_2012}.
 We use these averages and a default path of ``/'' for our analysis.
-In the worst case, all of a cookie's attributes change at once and thus are included in the resulting \texttt{changelog} entry. \acroc logs changes in an encoded format (i.e. ``SameSite: Strict'' as ``SS:2'') to reduce the entry's size.
+In the worst case, all of a cookie's attributes change at once and are included in the resulting \texttt{changelog} entry. \acroc logs changes in an encoded format (i.e. ``SameSite: Strict'' as ``SS:2'') to reduce each entry's size.
 As such, this would result in a 108-byte entry and a total memory cost of 132 bytes including the string object itself.
 However, in most cases, we expect fewer attributes to change at once leading to lower log entry sizes.
 The \texttt{Monitored} message's size also varies on the server's behavior.
 Every message contains the cookie's name, value, and the browser's key at least.
-In our tests, the key was 32 bytes long resulting in a 131-byte-long encrypted string.
+In our tests, the key was 32 bytes long resulting in a 131-byte-long \texttt{Monitored} message.

 To use either attribute, they must appear in the \texttt{Set-Cookie} header.
 The \texttt{BrowserOnly} attribute is represented as the 11-byte string ``BrowserOnly'' whereas \texttt{Monitored} includes both ``Monitored='' and the \texttt{Monitored} message.
 This adds 141 bytes to the header.
 This is well within Chromium's 1KB cookie attribute limit \cite{awillia_2021}.
 A key and authenticated report are also attached to network requests for \texttt{Monitored} cookies.
 The browser's key adds 38 bytes (including the header name) to the request.
 The attached report contains each \texttt{Monitored} cookie's sub-report, a timestamp, and an HMAC.
 A cookie's sub-report is its current settings, \texttt{changelog}, and \texttt{Monitored} message.
 The current settings are a 108-byte string.
 The \texttt{changelog}'s size depends on its entries.
 Assuming a single worst-case entry (as before), a cookies sub-report is 252 bytes long (with formatting).
 The timestamp is 15 bytes long and the HMAC is 32 bytes long.
 Altogether, the report would be 516 bytes long, though this varies greatly on the number of \texttt{Monitored} cookies and their \texttt{changelog}-s.
 We discuss potential size reductions in Appendix \ref{sec:future_work}.